NevoSwissa/CL-ActiveOfficers/README.md

 # Credits

 CL-ActiveOfficers was developed by CloudDevelopment.
 Special thanks to the FiveM community as a whole and QBCore in particular for their contributions and support.

-# License

-This script is released under the GNU General Public License.